eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/config.md

 The possible settings include:

 * `source` - This has the same effect as supplying `--source` on the command line.
 It takes a path to a folder containing sources.
-More than one can be specified.
+Can be specified multiple times.

 * `resource` - This has the same effect as supplying `--resource` on the command line.
 It takes a path to a folder containing resources.
-More than one can be specified.
+Can be specified multiple times.

 BTW: although it appears in the `[compiler]` section these settings actually affect any tools that take `--source` or `--resource` options.
 If a tool normally takes only